-- The project uses a library which is already used by the ForeSee SDK.
+- The project uses a library which is already used by the SDK.

 Packages can only be added to the

-.dexfile once; if there are two dependencies which implement the same library, a conflict occurs.
-In these cases, ForeSee has provided a ’no-deps’ version of our SDK which should help solve the issue.
-Details on how to implement this version of the SDK can be found under the heading ’Using the no-deps version of the SDK’ in the Dependencies section
+.dexfile once.
+If there are two dependencies which implement the same library, a conflict occurs.
+In these cases, Verint has provided a ’no-deps’ version of our SDK which should help solve the issue.
+Details on how to implement this version of the SDK can be found in the Dependencies article.

 - Project contains too many functions.